 - when mandated by a court order, information would be released.

 The Counseling Center provides short-term oriented counseling but there is no set limit to the number of sessions you may receive.
 The average number of individual sessions received by our clients is about six and over 90% of students are seen for less than 15 sessions.
 If it is clear at your initial consultation or during the course of your treatment at the Counseling Center that you want or need longer-term care, we will assist you in finding a resource in the community that better fits your needs.

 No. Only if you have signed a written release of information for the Counseling Center to communicate with a specific person(s).
 The only exception would be if you are a danger to yourself or others.
 Learn more about confidentiality.

-How long will I wait until I can meet with a counselor for an initial consultation during drop-in hours?
+How long will I wait until I can meet with a counselor for an initial consultation during remote drop-in hours?

-There may be a brief wait for services, depending on the time of day that your drop-in, but any student who arrives at the Counseling Center during our drop-in hours will be seen that day for an initial consultation with a counselor.
+There may be a brief wait for services, depending on the time of the day that you call for the remote drop-in hours; however, most students are seen for same-day consultations.

 Typically, if you are referred to brief individual therapy from an initial consultation visit, you will continue to work with the same counselor you met with for the initial consultation.
 There are points in the semester, or other reasons, when you may transferred to another therapist at the Counseling Center for brief therapy.
 If you are interested in meeting with a particular counselor (or if you have been referred to a specific counselor by a friend, professor, or administrator) please inform the counselor you meet with at the initial consultation visit and we will work to accommodate your preference.
 Our counselors are psychologists, licensed social workers, licensed counselors or doctoral interns who are under supervision of a licensed psychologist on staff.

 There is no cost for services.